sritchie73/NetRep/vignettes/NetRep.md

      network edge weights encoding the interaction strength between each pair of genes in the discovery dataset.
   - `module_labels`: a named vector with 150 entries containing the module assignment for each gene as identified in the discovery dataset.
+Here, we've given genes that are not part of any module/group the label "0".
   - `test_data`: a matrix with 150 columns (genes) and 30 rows (samples) whose
      entries correspond to the expression level of each gene in each sample in the test dataset.